jarekratajski/eta_lang_presentation/src/eta_vdz.md

-deploy to JVM
+compile to JVM bytecode

-glue with Java
+glue with Java libraries